 B.S. in Elementary Education, with K–6 Teacher Licensure

-Elementary education majors at UNCG combine a rigorous academic program with extensive clinical practice in our partner school sites.
+Elementary education majors at UNC Greensboro combine a rigorous academic program with extensive clinical practice in our partner school sites.
 Elementary education majors proceed through a series of systematic field experiences in conjunction with their methods courses and weekly seminars.
 Over a two-year (four semester) period, these juniors and seniors spend ten hours per week in elementary classrooms culminating with full-time student teaching during the fourth semester.
 Elementary education majors are assigned to an inquiry team of 25 students.
 Each team has a leader and a full-time assistant.
-UNCG faculty and instructors work closely with public school faculty, who we call On-site Teacher Educators (OSTEs) to plan a range of “theory into practice” experiences.
+UNC Greensboro faculty and instructors work closely with public school faculty, who we call On-site Teacher Educators (OSTEs) to plan a range of “theory into practice” experiences.

 Students who wish to pursue an undergraduate degree in Elementary Education and earn an initial teaching licensure for grades K-6.